numericube/lektor-minification/README.md

 ## Configuration

-You can edit the `minification.yml` file to tweak the optimization tools and their options, as explained in the [pyimagediet documentation](http://pyimagediet.readthedocs.io/en/latest/configure.html).
+If you want to to tweak the optimization tools and their options just copy your [configuration file](http://pyimagediet.readthedocs.io/en/latest/configure.html) as `minification.yml` to your project's `configs` folder.
+One is available from the plugin [source directory](https://github.com/numericube/lektor-minification/blob/master/minification.yml) if needed.

 Just be sure to always keep something to execute for each file type (png, jpeg and gif) or the build process could crash.